Carlos Magariños: Biography

 At the time, his colleagues at the UN (some of them in writing, like the Administrator of the United Nations Development Program Administrator Mark Malloch Brown) expressed their amazement for the speed and depth of UNIDO reforms.
-These reforms boosted the confidence of the Member States in the Organization and UNIDO increased the volume of its technical cooperation portfolio for developing countries by 50% between 2000 and 2005.
+These reforms boosted the confidence of the Member States in the Organization and UNIDO increased its total budget by 60% between 2000 and 2005.
 Voluntary contributions from donor countries also increased by 147% between 1998 and 2005 and renew confidence in the organization brought new Member States.

-UNIDO´s reform were highlighted at the UN System.
+UNIDO's reform were highlighted at the UN System.
 Secretary General Kofi Annan nominated Carlos Magariños as the first Chairman of the High Level Committee on Programs of the UN Chiefs Executive Board on Coordination (CEB), the body for high level coordination at the level of UN heads of Agencies and Programs.
 To held that position Magariños was endorsed by his colleagues.
-The merits of UNIDO´s reform were also debated at the House of Commons, in the UK Parliament.
+The merits of UNIDO's reform were also debated at the House of Commons, in the UK Parliament.
 The Department for International Development (DFID) ranked UNIDO highest among standard-setting agencies in its 2005 Multilateral Effectiveness Framework.

-Over those years, under Magariños leadership, UNIDO developed a cooperation framework with the private sector through multinational companies (Fiat, BASF, Erickson, etc).
+Over those years, under Magariños leadership, UNIDO developed a cooperation framework with the private sector through multinational companies (Fiat, BASF, Erickson, etc.).
 He pioneered the designed of dedicated programs for post-conflict situations (under the rational that the multilateral system was good at reorganizing political and judicial systems in these situations but less effective at economic reconstruction).
 UNIDO post-conflict programs for Afghanistan, Irak, Sudan and East Timor, for example, were developed in those years.
 Magariños also promoted trade capacity building programs, an area where UNIDO would excel, and pay special attention to the effects of China accession to the World Trade Organization.